Predicting the X-ray flux of evolved pulsar wind nebulae based on VHE gamma-ray observations: Abstract

-\abstract {Energetic pulsars power winds of relativistic leptons which produce photon nebulae (so-called pulsar wind nebulae, PWNe) detectable across the electromagnetic spectrum up to energies of several TeV.
+{\it Context.} Energetic pulsars power winds of relativistic leptons which produce photon nebulae (so-called pulsar wind nebulae, PWNe) detectable across the electromagnetic spectrum up to energies of several TeV.
 The spectral energy distribution has a double-humped structure: the first hump lies in the X-ray regime, the second in the $\gamma$-ray range.
-The X-ray emission is generally understood as synchrotron radiation by highly energetic electrons, the $\gamma$-ray emission as Inverse Compton scattering of energetic electrons with ambient photon fields.
+The X-ray emission is generally understood as synchrotron radiation by highly energetic leptons, the $\gamma$-ray emission as Inverse Compton scattering of energetic leptons with ambient photon fields.
 The evolution of the spectral energy distribution is influenced by the time-dependent spin-down of the pulsar and the decrease of the magnetic field strength with time.
 Thus, the present spectral appearance of a PWN depends on the age of the pulsar: while young PWNe are bright in X-rays and $\gamma$-rays, the X-ray emission of evolved PWNe is suppressed.
-Hence, evolved pulsar wind nebulae may offer an explanation of the nature of some of the unidentified \vheg\ sources not yet associated with a counterpart in other high-energy ranges.} {The purpose of this work is to develop a model which allows to calculate the expected X-ray fluxes of unidentified \vheg\ sources considered to be PWN candidates.
-Such an estimate helps to evaluate the prospects of detecting the X-ray signal in deep observations with current X-ray observatories in future studies.} {We present a time-dependent leptonic model which predicts the broad-band emission of a PWN according to the characteristics of its pulsar.
+Hence, evolved pulsar wind nebulae may offer an explanation of the nature of some of the unidentified VHE (very high-energy, $E >100\,\mathrm{GeV}$) $\gamma$-ray sources not yet associated with a counterpart at other wavelengths. {\it Aims.} The purpose of this work is to develop a model which allows to calculate the expected X-ray fluxes of unidentified \vheg\ sources considered to be PWN candidates.
+Such an estimate may help to evaluate the prospects of detecting the X-ray signal in deep observations with current X-ray observatories in future studies. {\it Methods.} We present a time-dependent leptonic model which predicts the broad-band emission of a PWN according to the characteristics of its pulsar.
 The values of the free parameters of the model are determined by a fit to observational VHE $\gamma$-ray data.
-For a sample of representative PWNe, the resulting model predictions in the X-ray and $\gamma$-ray range are compared to observations.} {The comparison shows that the high-energy emission of identified PWNe from different states of evolution is predicted correctly by the model.} {} \keywords{Pulsars: general; Gamma rays: general; ISM: supernova remnants; ISM: individual objects: (MSH 15$-$5{\emph 2}; \hessj 1825$-$137; \hessj 1837$-$069); Radiation mechanisms: non-thermal; } \authorrunning{M. Mayer \etal} \titlerunning{Implications on the X-ray emission of evolved pulsar wind nebulae}
+For a sample of representative PWNe, the resulting model predictions in the X-ray and $\gamma$-ray range are compared to observations. {\it Results.} The comparison shows that the energy flux of the X-ray emission of identified PWNe from different states of evolution can be roughly predicted by the model.
+This implies the possibility of an estimate of the non-thermal X-ray emission of unidentified VHE $\gamma$-ray sources in case of an evolved PWN scenario.